Can’t be forever: SC on Mehbooba Mufti’s detention

 New Delhi, Sep 29: The Supreme Court while hearing a petition on former Jammu and Kashmir Chief Minister, Mehbooba Mufti's detention said that it cannot be forever.

 The court was hearing a petition filed by Mehbooba's daughter, Itijia Mufti challenging the detention of the former CM, post the abrogation of Article 370.
-The court however permitted Itijia and her brother to meet her in detention.
+The court however permitted Itijia and her uncle to meet her in detention.

 The SC asked the J&K administration to respond to the fresh plea challenging the detention under the Public Safety Act.
 The court also said that Mehbooba should place a request to the authorities for attending party meetings.